Phalacrocoracidae – Cormorants & Shags

 Cormorants are colonial nesters, using trees, rocky islets, or cliffs.
 The eggs are a chalky-blue colour.
 There is usually one brood a year.
 The young are fed through regurgitation.
 They typically have deep, ungainly bills, showing a greater resemblance to those of the pelicans, to which they are related, than is obvious in the adults.

-According to the IOC there are 41 extant species of Cormorants & Shags in the family Phalacrocoracidae; they are:
+According to the recently (2025) combined AviList, after recent DNA study, there are 34 extant species of Cormorants & Shags in seven genera of the family Phalacrocoracidae; they are:

 Little Pied Cormorant Microcarbo melanoleucos